apache/ignite-3/modules/transactions/README.md

 Locking functionality is implemented by LockManager.
 Each **leaseholder** for a partition replication group deploys an instance of LockManager.
 All reads and writes go through the **leaseholder**.
 Only raft leader for some term can become a **leaseholder**.
-It's important what no two different leaseholder intervals can overlap for the same group.
+It's important what no two different leaseholder intervals can overlap for the same group, so a lock for the same key can't be held on different leaseholders in the same time.

-Current leasholder map can be loaded from metastore (watches can be used for a fast notification about leaseholder change).
+Current leasholder map can be loaded from metastore (watches can be used for a fast notification about leaseholder change) or discovered on demand by asking raft group nodes.

+The simplest implementation of a leaseholder is a raft leases for a leader.
+In this approach a leaseholder is a same node as a raft leader.

 The lockmanager should keep locks in the offheap to reduce GC pressure, but can be heap based in the first iteration.